gcanti/fp-ts/docs/modules/StateReaderTaskEither.ts.md

 ## ~~stateReaderTaskEitherSeq~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `SRTE.Functor` instead of `SRTE.stateReaderTaskEitherSeq` (where `SRTE` is from `import SRTE from 'fp-ts/StateReaderTaskEither'`)

 **Signature**